mikeyhavoc/mental-health/_docs/therapy.md

 - asking what your co pay is to visit them.
 - also, how often you are allowed to visit them per month/6 months/ and year.

+### Decisions Decisions

+One, once you start calling sometimes when you start talking to them and they ask what your illness is.
+They will have specialist for that illness.
+If it is a man or woman and your not comfortable with a man or woman. **Note** This is a time to ask if they can acommodate you.
+This is going to be your therapy going on bi-ananuly.
+You need someone that you can discuss difficult things with.